What are the best meditation positions for beginners?

 8: Standing Up

-Yes, you can meditate standing up and this can be a good option, especially if you have injuries of arthritis.
+Yes, one of the best meditation positions for beginners is standing up.
+This is a good option, especially if you have injuries of arthritis.
 Standing up will also help you to focus and to feel grounded when meditating.

-And of course, you can always do dance and dynamic meditations.
+And of course, you can always do movement meditations.

 Newsflash: No matter what any flexible yogi may try to tell you, it does not matter if you can sit with your legs crossed or not.